How to Create a Company Cancellation Policy [With Examples]

 4. A place for a signature

-Before you can charge a client a late fee, they have to accept your policy.
-Include your company cancellation policy on estimates, quotes, and contracts so that a client can review it and acknowledge it with a signature.
+Before charging a client cancellation fees, they must accept your policy.
+Include your company cancellation policy on estimates, quotes, and contracts so a client can review it and acknowledge it with a signature.

 Company cancellation policy templates